-There are various ways to recruitment, there are number of sources like internal hiring, newspaper, job portals, external agencies, internal restructuring and so on.
+There are various ways to recruitment, there are a number of sources like internal hiring, newspaper, job portals, external agencies, internal restructuring and so on.
 Determine what will suit best for the open position.

 4. Screening the resumes:

-Screening the resumes is an important aspect.
+Screening resumes is an important aspect.
 After advertising, the job opening will be receiving several resumes, segregate each of it into three batches- fits mostly, can consider and does not match.

-5. Calling for interview:
+5. Calling for an interview:

-Call the prospective candidates for interview, call and send email, with complete address, things to be brought and job description.
+Call the prospective candidates for interview, call and send an email, with complete address, things to be brought and job description.